AzonInc/Doorman/README.md

 ## ✔️ Compatibility

 ### Hardware
-If your TCS Intercom got a, b and P labeled Screw Terminals it's likely compatible.
+If your TCS or Koch Intercom got a, b and P labeled Screw Terminals and is running on 24V DC it's likely compatible.

 ### Firmware
 You can use Doorman S3 with your prefered Firmware.\